mui/material-ui/docs/data/base/components/button/button.md

 {{"demo": "UnstyledButtonsSpan.js"}}

-### Support for SVGs

-In addition to HTML elements, you can also use SVGs with the `ButtonUnstyled` component:
+### Complex customization

+`ButtonUnstyled` accepts a wide range of custom elements beyond HTML elements.
+You can even use SVGs, as the following demo illustrates:

 {{"demo": "UnstyledButtonCustom.js"}}